RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 #### Policy Management Authority

-Each organization that provides PKI services under this policy shall identify an individual or group that is responsible for maintaining the Shared Service Provider's (SSP) CPS and for ensuring that all SSP PKI components (e.g., CAs, CSSs, CMSs, RAs) are operated in compliance with the SSP CPS and this CP.
+Each organization that provides PKI services under this policy shall identify an individual or group that is responsible for maintaining the Shared Service Provider’s (SSP) CPS and for ensuring that all SSP PKI components (e.g., CAs, CSSs, CMSs, RAs) are operated in compliance with the SSP CPS and this CP.
 This body is referred to as the SSP PMA within this CP.

 Agencies that contract for the services of a CA under this policy, shall establish a management body to manage any agency-operated components (e.g., RAs or repositories) and resolve name space collisions.
 This body shall be referred to as an Agency Policy Management Authority, or Agency PMA.